Cambridge united against hate crimes

 National Hate Crime Awareness Week takes place between 12 and 19 October.
 The national campaign aims to tackle hate crimes.

 Cambridge is a diverse and fair city, where everyone can feel safe and welcome.
-There is no place for have in Cambridge and the Cambridge City Council is committed to empowering communities so they can thrive, and to stamping out hate.
+There is no place for hate in Cambridge and the Cambridge City Council is committed to empowering communities so they can thrive, and to stamping out hate.

 This week, the council would like to encourage everyone to learn more about hate crimes, to challenge inappropriate behaviours, and to report hate crimes even if they are witnesses and not the victims.